mortele/HartreeFock/README.md

 4. Select an appropriate compiler for your system when prompted.
 5. Press Run to compile and run.

 Please note that this has never been tested on Windows machines, but it *might* work.
-Anyway, if anything breaks you get to keep all the parts.
+Anyway, if anything breaks you get to keep all the pieces.